 Should I focus on SEO or PPC?

 Although these are both crucial elements to success, they each go hand in hand.
-Simply put, your PPC activity will not be as successful if you do not have an SEO friendly website.
-From the other perspective, you might have a flawless eCommerce website, but without a paid advertising strategy, you will not be channeling as many users to your online store.
+Simply put, your PPC activity will not be as successful if you do not have a well optimised, SEO friendly website.
+From the other perspective, you might have a flawless eCommerce website, but without a paid advertising strategy, you will not be channelling as many users to your online store.

 If you are prioritising work, we would recommend focussing on SEO first.
 The main reason for this is that you can utilise continual site traffic and increase organic visibility in the long term.
 Therefore SEO should and must be an ongoing effort which you or your marketing teams monitor and update frequently.
 However, any updates must be done in accordance with upcoming trends.
 Therefore, consistent and meaningful updates to content will help improve and sustain your organic performance.
 Once you have a healthy website with a clear SEO strategy in place, then you should start devising your PPC strategy to drive targeted traffic to specific pages of interest.
 This will increase awareness and lead to a greater volume of product sales for your e-commerce business.
 When done correctly, PPC will put your brand, products and services in the eyes of your clients.